srackham/hindsite/doc/design-spec.md

 - Include draft pages if the `-drafts` option is specified.
 - Slugify content document paths if the  `-sligify` option is specified.
-- The `SET` option value is formated like `name=value`.
-It sets a named configuration parameter and template variable.
-For example `-set theme=azure`
+- The `-set` option `VALUE` is formated like `name=value`.
+It sets a named configuration parameter and template variable, for example `-set theme=azure`.
+  Can be used multiple times.

 Build sequence: